1976 Minnesota Twins season

-The 1976 Minnesota Twins finished 85–77, third in the American League West.
+The 1976 Minnesota Twins season was the 16th season for the Minnesota Twins franchise in the Twin Cities of Minnesota, their 16th season at Metropolitan Stadium and the 76th overall in the American League.
+The Twins finished 85–77, third in the American League West.
 Only 715,394 fans attended Twins games, the lowest total in the American League.
 It was the third year in a row that the Twins attracted the fewest fans in the AL.